SeanPedersen/seanpedersen.github.io/posts/kolmogorov-complexity.md

 title: 'Kolmogorov Complexity'
 date: '2021-05-04'
 ---
-DISCLAIMER: This text was laying around on my digital shelves for too long and still has not received the attention and rigor it deserves.
-I still hope the curious reader learns something new.

 ## Introduction

-This wall of text is devoted to my favorite CS concept I know of (so far): Kolmogorov complexity.
+This text is devoted to my favorite CS concept I know of (so far): Kolmogorov complexity.
 It is right up there with graphs, trees and recursion.
 Its beauty stems from its simple definition and powerful connections to many research fields I fancy.
 And it is defined as follows: The length of the smallest program producing a given sequence of bits.

 This might sound rather unimpressive to the uninitiated reader but hold on, behind this simple concept lies a whole world of deep implications and applications.

 Knowing the Kolmogorov complexity of a sequence means knowing everything there can be known about it.
 It is the process of removing all computable redundancies existing in the data, arriving at the shortest algorithm giving rise to these patterns using computation (space, time and energy).

-K(“ababababab”) < K(“aasdjklpz”)

-K(“3.141”) < K(“10011110100111010”)

 So how do we compute it?